Pfc. John Daniel Swinehamer

 son of Juliet Selcke-Swinehamer and Walter

-Jack enlisted in the Maywood Tank Company of the Illinois National Guard.
-He was the youngest member of the company who originally had been members of the Illinois National Guard.
+Jack enlisted in the 33rd Tank Company of the Illinois National Guard which was headquartered in an armory on Madison Street in Maywod.
+He was the second youngest member of the company who originally had been members of the Illinois National Guard.

-It was at Fort Knox, that Jack was trained to operate all the equipment used by the battalion.
-During this training Jack would be involved in one of the more amusing moments for the company.
+During his training, Jack was involved in one of the more amusing moments for the company.
 Jack was uncomfortable riding motorcycles, and since everyone in the company needed to learn how to use all the equipment, he had to learn to ride a motorcycle.
-One day during this training, Jack was told by the officer in command of the training to ride the motorcycle down the road a quarter of a mile and turn around and come back.
+One day during this training, Jack was told by the officer, in command of the training, to ride the motorcycle down the road a quarter of a mile and turn around and come back.

 After training at Fort Knox, Jack went with the

 battalion on maneuvers in Louisiana.
 It

 was after these maneuvers that the battalion was

 overseas.
 This information dashed any